Chillicothe, Ohio Timber Buyers

 No matter who they are, or how good you think their business reputation is (and even if they drive a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-A man in Hocking County asked us to evaluate his timber for a potential sale near Logan, Ohio
+A landowner with 13-acres of timber in Jackson County asked us to evaluate it for a potential sale.

-A landowner in Belmont County asked us to evaluate his 35-acre timber stand near Shadyside, Ohio
+A landowner in Gallia County asked us to evaluate his 79-acre timber stand near Gallipolis for a potential sale.

 Ready to learn what your timber is really worth?